 We can use Excel to count exactly how many characters we are typing and warn us if we go over that limit.
 How cool is that?.

-In the following formula, I have used the IF and the LEN formula to get Excel to warn me if the number of characters is too long and if it is under the threshold of the number of characters to count how many characters I have typed.
+In the following formula, I have used the IF and the LEN formula to get Excel to warn me if the number of characters is too long.
+To also indicate if it is under the threshold of the number of characters.
+It will also count how many characters I have typed.

 Let’s take a look.